Centers for Research Excellence in Science and Technology (CREST)

-A major source of support for the Center for Water and the Environment has been provided by the Centers for Research Excellence in Science and Technology (CREST) program at the National Science Foundation (NSF).
-The NSF CREST grant provides $5 million in research and education funding over a 5-year period.
+The Center for Water and the Environment has received funding from the Centers for Research Excellence in Science and Technology (CREST) program at the National Science Foundation (NSF).
+A $5 million grant was received in 2014 and a second $5 million grant was received in 2019.

 The UNM CREST Center is focused on increasing the participation of underrepresented minorities (URM) in science, technology, engineering and math (STEM) professions while conducting cutting-edge research into technological and engineering-based solutions to problems with water and the environment.
-The research is organized around 4 themes, as shown in the figure at right.
+The grant is organized around 3 research themes:

 Descriptions of specific research projects can be found on our Projects page.

-This material is based upon work supported by the National Science Foundation under Grant Number 1345169.
-Any opinions, findings, and conclusions or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
+This work is supported by the National Science Foundation under Grants HRD-1345169 and HRD-1914490.
+Any opinions, findings, and conclusions or recommendations resulting from this work are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.